 Now, I imagine over time we’ll get lots of data points, and will be able to determine what’s required during phases two and three.
 But for now I’d say this program is a bit confusing.

-American Airlines has introduced Instant Status Pass, which is the name of a new status challenge program.
-While different members may be eligible for different offers, the idea is essentially that you’ll have an initial four month period during which you need to earn roughly one-third of the standard Loyalty Points requirements.
+If you’re looking for a status match challenge with American Airlines, then the Instant Status Pass promotion is for you.
+While different members will be eligible for different offers, the idea is essentially that you have an initial four month period during which you need to earn roughly one-third of the standard Loyalty Points requirements.

 What do you make of American’s Instant Status Pass program?